akashrv/knative-samples/docs/image-processing.md

     ```
 2. Go to [Cloud Console UI](https://console.cloud.google.com) and browse the source as well as quarantine bucket.
 If the setup was correct then you should see silky-spoofed.jpg appear in quarantine bucket and gets deleted from source bucket.

-3. See pod logs for some mroe details.
+3. See pod logs for some more details.

 ## Test non-explicit or safe content flow
 1. Upload the testdata/silky-spoofed.jpg to the sourcebucket